Neeharika0412/Elevate_Labs_Task_07/README.md

-# 🛒 TASK 7: Basic Sales Summary from SQLite Database using Python
+#  TASK 7: Basic Sales Summary from SQLite Database using Python
-**Data Analyst Internship - MSME**

 ##  Objective
 Use SQL inside Python to: